Eyescale/Consensus/Yak/README.txt

 Schemas
 	Space Management
-		. space characters are ignored after the Hyphen rule ('%-') . space characters are ignored before the Token sign ('%{' ) . space characters are ignored at the beginning of a schema, unless this schema pertains to the base rule
+		. space characters are ignored after the Hyphen rule ('%-') . space characters are ignored before the Token sign ('%{' ), unless they are following a Regex rule ('%/regex/')
+		. space characters are ignored at the beginning of a schema, unless this schema pertains to the base rule
 		. space characters are ignored at the end of a schema